seantywork/seantywork/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Long story short, this is an added layer written in Go for managing multi-cloud based Kubernetes cluster </br>
 &nbsp;&nbsp;&nbsp;&nbsp; with aggregation into other projects within the organization in mind.

+- kubernetes

+&nbsp;&nbsp;&nbsp;&nbsp; Production-Grade Container Scheduling and Management that I love and contribute to </br>